Call Us 904-JOI-2000

 This position may increase the compression of the rotator cuff muscles against the bony surface in the shoulder.
-Try to maintain a “thumbs up” position to decrease the risk of this compression.
+Try to maintain a “thumbs up” position to decrease the risk of this compression in the shoulder.

 This exercise position can compress the rotator cuff muscles against bony surfaces in the shoulder.
 If you perform overhead presses, keeping the bar in front of the body allows for a more natural movement and may limit the rotator cuff muscles' compression.
 If there is a pain in the shoulder at the top of the press movement, discontinue the exercise, and consider alternate shoulder strengthening exercises.